jackdobinson/aopp_obs_toolchain/README.md

 ## Building the Package ##

 Run the command `python -m build` from the `<REPO_DIR>` directory.
 The `<REPO_DIR>/dist` and `<REPO_DIR>/aopp_deconv_tool.egg-info` folders should be created.
 These contain the built package files.

+NOTE: When rebuilding, you may want to use `rm ./dist/*; python -m build` instead, as otherwise the previous build information will stick around.

 ## Uploading the Package to Pypi ##